lewisl9029/rfcs/text/0000-anonymous-components.md

 Overall, judging from the incredible rate of hooks adoption, this was a tradeoff that the community was very much willing to accept in exchange for the myriad of benefits hooks provided over the previous patterns, but that doesn't mean we shouldn't try to explore ways to improve usage ergonomics even further.

-The anonymous components pattern introduced in this RFC has the potential to bring hooks closer to the original vision of an approach to sharing logic between components that doesn't force users to restructure their components (i.e. introduce indirection) when there is otherwise no compelling reason to do so.
+The anonymous components pattern introduced in this RFC has the potential to bring hooks closer to the original vision of an approach for sharing logic between components that doesn't force users to introduce indirection (i.e. restructure their components) when there is otherwise no compelling reason to do so.

 ## Users, not libraries, should dictate when to introduce indirection

 On a more fundamental level, I believe that the choice to introduce indirection or not should be left to the case-by-case judgement of the user, not something that should be forced upon them by arbitrary constraints of the APIs they use.

-Control over indirection (control over granularity of componentization, variable declarations/hoisting, orchestration of control flows, etc in this case), is one of the most powerful tools we have for managing complexity.
+Control over indirection (control over granularity of componentization, variable declarations/hoisting, orchestration of control flows, etc in this case), is one of the most powerful tools we have for managing complexity and cognitive overhead when reading and working with code.

 The anonymous component pattern introduced in this RFC aims to restore this control over indirection to the hands of users, something that has been often deprived from them in countless instances by the rules of hooks ever since its introduction.